giros-dit/python-ngsi-ld-client/docs/TemporalContextInformationProvisionApi.md

 Temporal Representation of Entity Attribute instance addition

-5.6.12 Append Entity Attributes.
+5.6.12 Add Attributes to Temporal Representation of an Entity.
 This operation allows modifying a Temporal Representation of an Entity by adding new Attribute instances.

 ### Example